asimeet/ecom-be/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a backend implemented with node.js and express to build microservices.
+This serves for a demo ecommerce website.

 Since this is a backend of a demo application.
 Database is not used instead data is rendered through mock data sets hard coded in the repository.